-Ninh Binh is an area of Vietnam that is often overlooked by visitors looking to experience this spectacular country.
+Tam Coc and Ninh Binh are areas of Vietnam that are often overlooked by visitors looking to experience this spectacular country.
 And it’s unfortunate, as they are only about 2 hours south of the bustling city of Hanoi.
 Filled with towering landscape cliffs, lush green rice paddies, and the friendliest people, Tam Coc and Ninh Binh are the perfect places to relax and unwind while soaking up the landscape and the culture of Vietnam.

 Read on for the best things to do in Tam Coc and Ninh Binh plus where to stay, where to eat, and what to explore in this beautiful region of Vietnam!